formilyjs/template/templates/react/docs/components/FormItem.md

 # FormItem

-> The brand-new FormItem component, compared to Antd's FormItem, it supports more functions.
+> The brand-new FormItem component, compared to <%= pascalName %>'s FormItem, it supports more functions.
 At the same time, it is positioned as a pure style component and does not manage the state of the form, so it will be lighter and more convenient for customization

 ## Markup Schema example